arjamizo/osm/README.md

 Binaries are available for Windows, Mac, and Linux and can be downloaded here: https://github.com/nmalcolm/osm/releases

 The source is available at https://github.com/nmalcolm/osm.
-See `HACKING` for more information.
+See `HACKING.md` for more information.
 If you are unsure what to do with this, you may prefer to use a pre-built binary instead.

 No installation is needed.
 You only need to run OSM and the rest will be taken care for you.